TJones305/GXBC_2020/README.md

 ### W3C CSS Validator

 ![CSS Validator Report](/assets/images/rm/css-report.png "CSS Validator")
-	The result of the CSS validator highlighted 2 errors, both of these errors are associated with Bootstrap's CDN.
-As a result the
+	The result of the CSS validator highlighted 2 errors, both of these errors are associated with Bootstrap's CDN, which the developer hasn't access to change.

 ### Lighthouse